About Neurotransmitters and How to Restore Balance

 - Tourette’s syndrome

-In particular, neuroscience research has proven strong association between low levels of serotonin and/or norepinephrine with the following mental conditions:
+In particular, neuroscience research has proven strong association between low levels of serotonin and/or norepinephrine with the following conditions:

 - Chronic pain